victornas91/victornas91/README.md

 ---

 ### 🔭 Goals for 2022-26
-- Finish both my Technician degree in IT for Internet.
+- Finish both my Technician degree in IT for Internet and my Bachelors Degree in Mathematics.
 - Begin a Masters Degree and then a PhD in Computer Science
-- Become an advanced programmer in C#, C, Python and Dart.
+- Become an advanced programmer in C#, C, C++, Python and Dart.
 - Shows with drones!

 ---